 While most seaplanes today are single engine aircraft, you’ll find others powered with twin engines.
 The new Light Sport Category of aircraft includes many seaplanes, both hull type and float planes.Â These aircraft, regardless of their configuration, have only two seats and have maximum weight limitations.
 But their pilots are extended more liberal flight training and medical requirements by the FAA, and their costs are generally significantly lower and comparable to the costs of recreational boats.

 Seaplane pilots can fly to lakeside getaways, fishing excursions and remote destinations all over the world.

 Water flying will transport you to grandeur that will take your breath away!
 Seaplanes are the pixie dust in aviation that takes you to worlds of adventure and majesty that no other aircraft can duplicate.
 The most elegant airport FBOs in the world can’t compare with the magical places seaplanes call home.
 Seaplanes are distinctive craft designed to travel to that very special realm where land, air, and sea merge as one.

 What training do you need to fly a seaplane?

 The typical path of a seaplane pilot is to first obtain a single-engine land pilot certificate and then obtain a single-engine sea add-on rating.
 To earn a seaplane rating, you must demonstrate proficiency.
 There is no set level of experience for the rating.
 Six to eight flight hours is enough time for most pilots to become proficient.
 There are accelerated flight schools where students can receive a seaplanes rating in half the usual time.
 It is noteworthy that some students will need more than eight hours to reach self- or government-imposed standards.
-The Seaplane Pilots Association publishes a directory of seaplane flight schools and flight instructors online.
+The Seaplane Pilots Association publishes a directory of seaplane flight schools online.